Joshhortt/fluffy-calculator/README.md

-# _FLUFFY CALCULATOR_
+# FLUFFY CALCULATOR

 _This Web page is about a simple**Calculator app**_.<br/>
 _version: 8/04/2018_<br/>
+_version updated: 18/04/2019_<br/>

 _By **Josh Hortt**_

 ## Description

-_This application is a demonstration of creating and using basic functions to create a very basic calculator and learning about the separation of the user-interface logic("front-end") and the business logic("backend") and basic regular expressions_.
+_This app is a demonstration of creating and using basic functions to create an evolving calculator_.<br/>

-_I created a browser-based GUI for a very basic calculator that uses CSS3 properties such as border-radius, transform, and box-shadow to make a more modern feel to the UI.
-Also, a sprinkle of regular expressions is used to substitute the 'x' sign for multiplication and the '÷' sign for division when computing the values using JavaScript functions_.
+_That's why I called it **Fluffy Calculator**_.<br/>
+_It explains the separation of the user-interface logic("front-end") and the business logic("back-end")_.<br/>

+_The business logic and user interface logic are distinctly separate sections of the (scripts.js file)_.<br/>
+_The user interface sections is responsible for gathering user-given values, parsing them into integers_,<br/>
+_and calling our add() function when the user submits a form.
+It also displays the result of the add()_<br/> _function directly on the page.
+Essentially, it's handling all interactivity with the user_.<br/>
+_It can call a back-end function (as seen in var result = _add(number1, number2);), but the function_<br/>
+_is not defined here in this block of code.
+That's the responsibility of the business, or back-end-logic_.<br/>

+_The business logic contains functions for all capabilities that this calculator will eventually have_.<br/>
+_It instructs the application what to do when a user opts to add two numbers, or when a user wants to_<br/> _divide two numbers (a feature I will add later on).
+All logic here occurs behind the scenes_.<br/>
+_The user interface logic may call one of the business logic's functions when necessary, but the these_<br/> _functions themselves are defined in the back-end_.

 ## Setup/Installation Requirements